Marshall/Goldblatt mansion: Sale to Nathan Goldblatt

 Marshall was economically impacted by the downturn of the Great Depression and had to sell the mansion to Nathan Goldblatt (of Goldblatt's fortune) in 1936.
 Goldblatt paid Marshall $95,000 for the mansion.
 This price was despite the fact that the mansion's sale included the mansion's furnishings, which alone had been estimated to be worth several hundred thousand dollars at the time.
-After the change in ownership, the Sheridan Shore Club was evicted from their headquarters in the lower floor of the Marshall Mansion.
-In 1937, the Sheridan Shore Yacht Club constructed a new standalone clubhouse at Wilmette Harbor.
-After selling his mansion, Marshall initially moved to a residence in Winnetka, Illinois, but would ultimately live most of the remainder of his life Drake Hotel.
+After the change in ownership, the Sheridan Shores Club was evicted from their headquarters in the lower floor of the Marshall Mansion.
+In 1937, the Sheridan Shores Yacht Club constructed a new standalone clubhouse at Wilmette Harbor.
+After selling his mansion, Marshall initially moved to a residence in Winnetka, Illinois, but would ultimately live most of the remainder of his life at the Drake Hotel.

 Abandonment and demolition

 In 1947, Nathan Goldblatt's widow, Frances, moved out of the mansion.
 The Goldblatt family offered up the mansion to the village for use as a community center.
 However, the village declined their offer.
-While there had been a push in November 1948 for the town to purchase it for this purpose, this was decided against by the village government which saw problems with the fact that the mansion was located along a stretch of Sheridan Road that they felt would lack safe pedestrian crossing, thereby impeding access to it.
-Most of the mansion's furniture was sold in a week long auction held in March 1948.
+While there had been a push in November 1948 for the town to purchase it for this purpose, this was decided against by the village government, which saw problems with the fact that the mansion was located along a stretch of Sheridan Road that they felt lacked safe pedestrian crossing, thereby impeding access to it.
+Most of the mansion's furniture was sold in a week-long auction held in March 1948.
 The mansion received damage from looters in May 1949, impacting the house and furnishings which remained inside.
 Windows and doors were smashed open, which allowed for rain to damage expensive wood inlay floors.
 Additionally, expensive tapestries, drapes, chandeliers, and upholstery were noted as either missing or damaged.
 Many items that had been sold at auction had not yet been removed from the mansion by the purchasers at the time of the vandalism.
 Further vandalism included the littering of empty soft drink bottles and cigarette butts throughout the mansion.
 Police suspected that teenagers were responsible.
 The Goldblatts decided to tear-down the mansion in order to decrease their tax burden.
 A permit to demolish the structure was issued in August 1949, and the remaining furnishings of the residence (such as ornamental metalwork, imported tiling, and wood paneling) were sold. and the opulent mansion was ultimately demolished between 1949 and 1950.
 The structure was difficult to demolish, with the company undertaking the job likening it to "demolishing a fort".
 One of the complicating factors was the complexity of the structure's staggered levels, terraces, and floors.
 The only remnants of the mansion are its iron gates, which still stand along Sheridan Road.
 The roughly 4 acre of land on which the mansion stood was considered valuable and was purchased by the Baháʼís in 1951.